UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 Let’s think back to Module 1 when we were selecting a single column from a dataframe.

-There are two ways of doing so; with single brackets, and with double brackets.
+There are two ways of doing so; with single square brackets, and with double square brackets.

-Double bracket don’t surprise us and produce an object of type `pd.DataFrame`.
+When indexing with double square brackets we get back another object of type `pd.DataFrame`.

 What about single brackets?